Ordered deported, migrants hit with fines running into hundreds of thousands

 “We don’t have this amount of money,” Espinal, 42, said Wednesday of the $497,777 bill.
 “I never imagined they’d send it to us.”

-Citing the Immigration and Nationality Act, ICE officials said the agency has the right to impose civil fines, up to $799 a day, on immigrants who have been ordered removed, or who have failed to leave the country.
+Citing the Immigration and Nationality Act, ICE officials said the agency has the right to impose civil fines, up to $799 a day, on immigrants who have been ordered removed or who have failed to leave the country.
+Officials said the agency began issuing such notices in December, although it was not clear Thursday how many had been sent.

 “ICE is committed to using various enforcement methods — including arrest; detention; technological monitoring; and financial penalties — to enforce US immigration law and maintain the integrity of legal orders issued by judges,” said Carol Danko, an agency spokeswoman.